Synthesis-in-the-Loop Evaluation of LLMs for RTL Generation: Quality, Reliability, and Failure Modes: Results

 Table~\ref{tab:main_results} reports Coverage, Global HQI, and Expected HQI for all 32 models.
-Figure~\ref{fig:teaser} plots the same data on the Coverage--Global HQI plane, revealing a three-tier structure with clear separation boundaries.
+Figure~\ref{fig:teaser} plots the same data on the Coverage--Global HQI plane.
+K-means clustering ($k{=}3$, silhouette $= 0.59$) identifies two gaps that define three tiers: 3.7 points between rank~14 (68.0) and rank~15 (64.3), and 7.0 points between rank~29 (46.6) and rank~30 (39.6).
+These rankings are robust to HQI coefficient and complexity-weighting choices (Spearman $\rho \geq 0.985$ across all perturbations).

-\textbf{Tier~1} (Global HQI $\geq 71$, 13 models) forms a distinct frontier cluster led by Gemini-3-Pro (87.5\% coverage, 85.1 Global HQI), with the four next-ranked models all exceeding 80; the tier spans 73.8--87.5\% coverage and includes all five Claude variants, six OpenAI GPT-5 derivatives, and two Google models. \textbf{Tier~2} (Global HQI 53--68, 11 models) forms a dense cluster visible in the inset, including GPT-4o (68.0), Gemini-2.5-Pro (64.3), and the strongest open-weight models (DeepSeek-V3.2 at 58.8, Qwen3.5-397B-OSS at 58.2); the open-weight frontier trails proprietary Tier~1 by roughly 15--20 Global HQI points. \textbf{Tier~3} (Global HQI $< 53$, 8 models) spans from GPT-5 base (50.5) to Mistral-Nemo (18.1).
-GPT-5 base falls in Tier~3 while its fine-tuned derivatives reach Tier~1, illustrating that RTL generation is sensitive to post-training optimization, not merely pre-training scale.
+\textbf{Tier~1} (Global HQI $\geq 66$, 14 models) forms a distinct frontier cluster led by Gemini-3-Pro (87.5\% coverage, 85.1 Global HQI), with the four next-ranked models all exceeding 80; the tier spans 71.2--87.5\% coverage and includes all five Claude variants, seven OpenAI models from GPT-4o through GPT-5.4-Pro, and two Google models. \textbf{Tier~2} (Global HQI 43--66, 15 models) forms a dense cluster visible in the inset, including Gemini-2.5-Pro (64.3) and the strongest open-weight models, with DeepSeek-V3.2 at 58.8 and Qwen3.5-397B-OSS at 58.2; the open-weight frontier trails the lowest Tier~1 model by roughly 10 Global HQI points.
+GPT-5 base (50.5) places in Tier~2 while later variants in the same family reach Tier~1, indicating that post-training refinement, rather than pre-training scale alone, determines RTL capability. \textbf{Tier~3} (Global HQI $< 43$, 3 models) contains Gemini-2.0-Flash (39.6), GPT-5-Nano (35.0), and Mistral-Nemo (18.1), all scoring well below the Tier~2 floor.